UCLHp/gate-pbt/README.md

 # gate-pbt
 ![Current Version](https://img.shields.io/badge/version-0.1.0-green.svg)

-Simulating proton therapy treatments using Gate/GateTools/Geant4
+Monte Carlo simulations of proton therapy treatments using [Gate](https://gate.uca.fr/#/admin)/[GateTools](https://github.com/OpenGATE/GateTools)/[Geant4](https://geant4.web.cern.ch/).

 ## Prerequisites
 Python dependencies are listed in requirements.txt.

 To run the simulations you'll need Gate and Geant4 installed.
-See the Gate documentation [here](http://www.opengatecollaboration.org/UsersGuide) for more info and examples.
-This work has been performed using the virtual machines, version 8.1 and 8.2, available [here](http://www.opengatecollaboration.org/).
+See the Gate documentation [here](https://gate.uca.fr/documentation#/admin) for more info and examples.
+This work has been performed using the virtual machines, version 8.1 and 8.2, available [here](https://gate.uca.fr/download/vgate#/admin).
 These are Linux VMs that include a Geant4 install along with various other useful software.
-If you wish to align with the Gate-RTIon recommendations, a VM with gate 8.1 and Geant4 10.3.3 will be available soon.
+If you wish to align with the Gate-RTion recommendations, a VM with gate 8.1 and Geant4 10.3.3 will be available soon.

 Development has been done using pencil beam scanning proton plans created in the Eclipse treatment planning system (versions 13.7, 15.5 and 16.1).
-If you run into issues using another TPS let me know!
+If you run into issues using another TPS let me know.

-The physics list and simulation parameters used in the simulation can be set in the mac template file and are aligned to the [Gate-RTIon recommendations](https://aapm.onlinelibrary.wiley.com/doi/10.1002/mp.14481) as default.
+The physics list and simulation parameters used in the simulation can be set in the mac template file and are aligned to the [Gate-RTion recommendations](https://aapm.onlinelibrary.wiley.com/doi/10.1002/mp.14481) as default.
+More information about the Gate-RTion collaboration can be found [here](https://gate.uca.fr/download/gate-rtion#/admin).

 ## Usage